thehui87/Learning-Godot/tutorial_scene_main_loop.md

 ### "Becoming Active" In Detail

  1. A scene is loaded from disk or created by scripting.
- 2. The root node of that scene (only one root, remember?) is added as either a child of the “root” Viewport (from SceneMainLoop), or to any child or grand-child of it.
+ 2. The root node of that scene (only one root, remember?) is added as either a child of the “root” Viewport (from SceneTree), or to any child or grand-child of it.
  3. Every node of the newly added scene, will receive the “enter_scene” notification ( _enter_scene() callback in GDScript) in top-to-bottom order.
  4. An extra notification, “ready” ( _ready() callback in GDScript) is provided for convenience, when a node and all it’s children are inside the active scene.
  5. When a scene (or part of it) is removed, they receive the “exit scene” rotification ( _exit_scene() callback in GDScript) in bottom-to-top order